-Network hand held radios look and function like traditional two-way radios (a.k.a walkie-talkies, DMRs, or ham radios).
+Handheld network radios look and function like traditional two-way radios (a.k.a walkie-talkies, DMRs, or ham radios).
 But, instead of using UHF/VHF frequencies to connect, they connect via the Internet using a SIM card or Wi-Fi signal.

 Mobile network radios have a number of advantages for use in noisy outdoor environments like construction sites, manufacturing plants, and transport truck cabs, including:

 These devices are intended for construction sites, factories, and the road.
+While smartphones can be hard to hear, network radios.
 They provide clear audio at high volumes in situations with a lot of background noise without the use of accessories like external microphones or earpieces.

 Network radios have a much longer battery life than a smartphone.
 Our tests show that network radios running Zello can operate for up to three days before needing a charge, an important feature when the power is out or when there isn’t convenient outlet access.

-Many workplaces can benefit from adopting network radios running Zello push-to-talk.
+Many workplaces can benefit from adopting network radios with Zello push-to-talk.
 In addition to the cost and dependability of these devices, they provide a dedicated walkie talkie for workplace communication that can be shared between shift workers, enabling seamless team communication.

 “On a customer visit this summer, I learned that Zello deployed on network radios is completely replacing traditional two way handheld radio communications at a fraction of the cost,” said Bill Moore, Zello CEO.
 “These radios have really enhanced workplace productivity.
 Additionally, Zello allows employers to easily configure their networks and track and archive usage via its Web-based management console.”

 Network Radios is currently offering network radios with Zello pre-installed.
 Users can also install Zello on new or existing network radios including the Inrico T199 and the Talkpod N-50 (though the Talkpod N-58 is not recommended).
-To install, connect the network radio to your computer, sync it with an Android screen viewer (such as Vysor), then download and sign in to Zello.
+To install, connect your network radio to your computer, sync it with an Android screen viewer (such as Vysor), then download and sign in to Zello.
 Vysor mirrors the device’s screen to your computer, allowing you to navigate the Android home screen and Zello UI.

 The push-to-talk space is a genuine ecosystem, with services, data, and devices requiring true collaboration to deliver meaningful solutions to customers.
 Zello is dedicated to building relationships across the industry so more users can enjoy turnkey push-to-talk products like those offered by Network Radios.